Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Our spreadsheet of Camino Francés route with towns, distances, elevations:

-Don't use as your only guide, as I may have typos, varied the route a little, etc. When you click on this, go to the bottom and click on edit to get a google spreadsheet view you can save as an xls file. http://spreadsheets.google.com/pub?key=pPFto0EzOaDttuP4KzHx6YQ
+Don't use as your only guide, as I may have typos, varied the route a little, etc. When you click on this, go to the bottom and click on edit to get a google spreadsheet view you can save as an xls file. docs.google.com/spreadsheets/d/1a4-6W2Kk4kgo-MViIOVY6Yk9uf6bWMElGZcQci1wUbs/edit?usp=sharing This is for our 2001 trip, and the route has changed a little since then.
+You can copy and use, but check distances against your guidebook.

 Elevation Profile of entire Camino, distances, places to stay: